tomerkatz2001/ScooPy/README.md

 7. [F.A.Q.](#faq)

 ## Modules
-This repository is meant for simplifying the process of building LooPy, and is really just the following two repositories:
+This repository is meant for simplifying the process of building ScooPy, and is really just the following two repositories:

 ### Synthesizer
-This repository contains the Enumerative Synthesizer that powers LooPy.
+This repository contains the Enumerative Synthesizer that powers ScooPy.
 It is an implementation of bottom-up enumerative synthesis with observational equivalence with control structures.

 It is a pretty straightforward (I hope) Maven project that compiles a combination Java/Scala codebase.
 Some files/directories of note are:

 - `src/main/scala/edu/ucsd/snippy/Snippy.scala`: The "main" file for the synthesizer, which defines multiple functions for running the synthesizer and getting a result.
-- `src/main/scala/edu/ucsd/snippy/ast`: The package containing LooPy's grammar, implemented as separate classes.
-The `vocab` package uses the classes from this package to define the list of components that LooPy uses.
+- `src/main/scala/edu/ucsd/snippy/ast`: The package containing ScooPy's grammar, implemented as separate classes.
+The `vocab` package uses the classes from this package to define the list of components that ScooPy uses.
 - `src/main/scala/edu/ucsd/snippy/eumeration`: The "simple" enumerators that, given a single context, enumerate all programs.
 This is in contrast to...
 - `src/main/scala/edu/ucsd/snippy/solution`: ...the "solution" enumerators, that use various strategies for initializing, running and combining the results of multiple "simple" enumerators to create the complete solution.
 - `src/main/java/edu/ucsd/snippy/parse`: An ANTLR parser in Java for Python.
 We use this to read the Python values from the synthesis task specifications.

 ### VS Code
-This repository is a fork of Microsoft's [VS Code Repository](https://github.com/microsoft/vscode) modified to include [Projection Boxes](https://cseweb.ucsd.edu/~lerner/papers/projection-boxes-chi2020.pdf) with LooPy support.
+This repository is a fork of Microsoft's [VS Code Repository](https://github.com/microsoft/vscode) modified to include [Projection Boxes](https://cseweb.ucsd.edu/~lerner/papers/projection-boxes-chi2020.pdf) with ScooPy support.

 To work with this codebase, a quick understanding of how Projection Boxes work can be helpful.
 "Projection Boxes" is a live programming environment for Python, and works by running the Python code in the background,